Leo3418/leo3418.github.io/content/en/posts/2021-01-16-gentoo-merge-usr.md

-This article will mainly focus on the first way because the resulting merged file system layout is what I am personally more familiar with, and I prefer that layout because I have used Fedora and Debian, but not Arch Linux.
+This article will mainly focus on the first way because the resulting merged file system layout is what I am personally more familiar with, and I prefer that layout because I have used Fedora and ~~Debian~~ Ubuntu, but not Arch Linux.
 Even if you would like to perform the second type of merge, this should not matter too much because it is the way Gentoo devises.
 Doing the first type of merge, on the other hand, is actually a little more complicated because of this.
 If I provide you a guide for a more difficult goal, then you should be able to use it to achieve an easier goal, though you might need to slightly change some commands for your special situation.

 [baselayout]: https://gitweb.gentoo.org/repo/gentoo.git/tree/sys-apps/baselayout/baselayout-2.7.ebuild#n192